Service to Arkansas

 Learn More

 The College of Education and Health Professions is committed to promoting innovation and entrepreneurship among future educators and healthcare professionals.
-Through coursework, interprofessional education modules, experiential learning, and/or interactive workshops, such as the Innovate for Healthcare (I4H) and Innovate for Education (I4E) Academies, the college will prepare students who are equipped to identify innovative solutions to persistent challenges and transform systems, services, and organizations.
+Through coursework, interprofessional education modules, experiential learning, and/or interactive workshops, such as the Innovate for Healthcare and Education (I4HE) Academy, the college will prepare students who are equipped to identify innovative solutions to persistent challenges and transform systems, services, and organizations.

 In Spring 2024, the college hosted its inaugural Innovate for Healthcare (I4H) Academy to inspire, train, and equip students with entrepreneurial skills and mindsets.
 Eleven faculty and clinicians and 24 students across all healthcare programs participated in this interactive one-day workshop, which featured Shark Tank-style student presentations focused on improving healthcare access in Arkansas and offered practical tools and resources.